 Is fight or flight a real choice or simply a response from our lizard brain?
 If it’s a real choice, which should an entrepreneur choose?

-While some may argue that either fight or flight could be an appropriate response, depending on the situation, the most successful CEOs and entrepreneurs’ actions reveal a very different trend.
-For the most part, successful people know that the flight response is almost never the best way to deal with a stress or a challenge in a company.
+While some may argue that either fight or flight could be an appropriate response, the most successful CEOs and entrepreneurs’ actions reveal a very different trend depending on the situation.
+For the most part, successful people know that the flight response is rarely the best way to deal with stress or a challenge in a company.
 Steve Jobs, the late CEO of Apple, agreed that fight is the best choice an entrepreneur can make when battling stress:

 I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.

 Judging by Apple’s success, particularly after he returned to Apple after a long absence, Jobs’s theory was accurate.
-As much as we hope they would, challenges and problems rarely go away on their own.
-Sure, as entrepreneurs we could pretend that tomorrow the website will be magically working again without any intervention, or that money will suddenly fall from the sky, but that never happens.
+As much as we hope they will, challenges and problems rarely disappear independently.
+Sure, as entrepreneurs, we could pretend that tomorrow the website will be magically working again without any intervention or that money will suddenly fall from the sky, but that never happens.
 Even Silicon Valley unicorns and their leaders – the darlings of the startup world – go through many difficult moments.

 Fortunately, scientific research has allowed us to see deeper into the biological and chemical activity of fight or flight responses and stress reactions.
 These studies have revealed that we can actually train ourselves out of the learned helplessness that stems from a flight response.
-The answer boils down to dealing with stress and challenges in an explanatory style.
+The answer concerns dealing with stress and challenges in an explanatory style.

 There are two basic types of explanatory style, just as there are two distinct reactions to stress.
-The types can be categorized as optimistic or pessimistic points of views.
-Usually, the flight response correlates to a pessimistic point of view because that person has learned that they are unable to resolve the issue at hand.
-A pessimistic attitude causes someone to not believe in themselves, therefore believing that they cannot solve the problem because it is the worst problem in the world.
+The types can be categorized as optimistic or pessimistic points of view.
+Usually, the flight response correlates to a pessimistic point of view because that person has learned that they cannot resolve the issue at hand.
+A pessimistic attitude causes someone to not believe in themselves, believing they cannot solve the problem because it is the worst problem in the world.

 On the other hand, an optimistic point of view often correlates to the fight response.
-These people believe that the stress can be overcome and the challenge can be solved, and have learned that they are able to cope with these issues and resolve them through methodical actions.
-In common, both pessimistic and optimistic views stem from learned behavior – the same learned behavior that affects the fight or flight response choice.
+These people believe that the stress can be overcome and the challenge can be solved, and have learned that they can cope with these issues and resolve them through methodical actions.
+In common, pessimistic and optimistic views stem from learned behavior – the same learned behavior affecting the fight or flight response choice.

-Barbara Corcoran, founder of The Corcoran Group and Shark Tank investor says, “The difference between successful people and others is how long they spend time feeling sorry for themselves.”
-Corcoran echoes the idea of attacking the problem at hand in order to be successful.
-And watching her react to entrepreneurs on Shark Tank actually reveals the very way entrepreneurs can reverse their learned behaviors and see the world with a more optimistic lens, and craft their very own fight response.
+Barbara Corcoran, founder of The Corcoran Group and Shark Tank investor, says, “The difference between successful people and others is how long they spend time feeling sorry for themselves.”
+Corcoran echoes the idea of attacking the problem at hand to be successful.
+Watching her react to entrepreneurs on Shark Tank reveals how entrepreneurs can reverse their learned behaviors, see the world with a more optimistic lens, and craft their own fight response.

 While Corcoran is often skeptical of businesses on Shark Tank, she does her best to see the good in each one.
-She asks questions in order to understand further, which helps her make better informed investment decisions.
+She asks questions to understand further, which helps her make better-informed investment decisions.
 When faced with competition from her fellow investors, Corcoran rarely caves and continues to push her offer.
 She applies this mentality to her business, which has brought her significant success.

 In life, nothing is as good as it seems and nothing is as bad as it seems.
 It’s all about attitude.
 So if you’re thinking of running a business, you better have the right attitude.
 Because there are a lot of reasons why owning a business can suck, and maybe that’s the reason why most people don’t do it, regardless of the potential earnings.